116 Structure of Cells, Tissues, and Organs (8 units) Fall

 Restrictions: Enrollment limited to students in the BMS, DSCB, OCS and MSTP programs.
 Other students may enroll only with consent of course directors.
 Activities: Direct - Lecture, Direct - Project, Direct - Conference, Student - Lecture

-The scope of this course is to convey an understanding of the function and organizatiion of molecules and organelles inside and outside the cell and how these are used to construct a multicellular tissue and organ.
+The scope of this course is to convey an understanding of the function and organization of molecules and organelles inside and outside the cell and how these are used to construct a multicellular tissue and organ.
 The course will concentrate on questions related to how cells function, including how they grow, divide and die, and how they move, secrete and communicate.

 270 Special Topics in Biomedical Sciences (3 units) Spring